Welcome to Butterfly Language, a look at the world inside and outside my head!

 Further, she held the notion that all Wiccans were “white-lighters,” whereas those into The Occult were of “the left hand path.”
 She made this point very clear; it was frankly quite dogmatic.
 She obsessed over who was “right” and who was “wrong” in terms magick.
 She didn’t even want to spell magick with a “k,” because that would be like invoking Aleister Crowley or something.
 Is it possible to be “politically correct” but only in terms of some sort of esoteric “purity test?”
 Because this was the situation with her.

 She told me about this over the phone one day.
-I knew she was obsessed with both Brandon Lee & The Crow…it started one day when I showed her this CD-ROM (yeah, this is how far back this story goes) I had of The Crow movies.
+I knew she was obsessed with both Brandon Lee & The Crow…it started when I showed her this CD-ROM (yeah, this is how far back this story goes) I had of The Crow movies.
 There was one video in particular that was supposed to be Lee’s last interview; the content of which seemed harmless enough, though there were a few “foreshadowing”-type things Lee said that were creepy in retrospect after he died.
 My friend asked me to play that video over and over again.
 She asked me to forward it one frame at a time so she could see the subtle movements in his face as he talked.

 Now, why did I indulge her in this?
 Well…I didn’t really have a lot of people I talked to.
 I had acquaintances and friends, but not a lot of people who I was close with.
 I liked that she was into mystical stuff, as I literally had nobody to talk with on that subject.
 The Internet was barely a “thing” back then, and I didn’t even know about the message boards and chat rooms that did exist.
 And she was a good person; she was intelligent, funny, etc.